Twin Creeks Distillery is nestled beneath the foothills of the Blue Ridge Mountains and in the heart of Franklin County, Virginia.

 We pride ourselves in age-old distilling methods, locally sourced ingredients, and an authentic service experience true to our ancestor's ways of living.
 Owner and Head Distiller, Chris Prillaman is a direct descendent of bootleggers, who all made a living making spirits in the hills and hollers of Southwest Virginia.

-We welcome visitors and friends of all backgrounds to embark on a truly historic and unique experience when visiting Twin Creeks.
-Twin Creeks Distillery received their license to legally distill in 2015 and the journey took off for the Prillaman family.
-A good friend allowed the family to set up their legal distillery in a downtown warehouse located in Rocky Mount, Virginia and production soon began.
-Twin Creeks produced and sold the first legal liquor in Franklin County, Virginia since prohibition.
-The original brand "Franklin County's Finest" was a sell out and now stands as a collectors item.
+The family received their license to legally distill in 2015 and a good friend allowed the family to set up their legal distillery in a downtown warehouse.
+Production soon began and it was then and there when Twin Creeks Distillery produced and sold the first legal batch of liquor in Franklin County, Virginia's "Moonshine Capital" since prohibition.
+The original brand Franklin County's Finest was a sell-out and stands as a collector's item today.

-When the Prillamans opened a tasting room and store of their own, the family decided to rebrand and focus more on their personal story.
-The logo and name of the company is centered around the families background.
-Twin Creeks is the road the family grew up on and the fiddle represents the owner's other past time; playing old time music.
-Old time music and liquor are a unique pair that adds to Franklin County's rich culture in the mountains.
-Experience this at Twin Creeks Distillery.
+When the Prillaman family opened a tasting room and store of their own, the family decided to rebrand and focus more on their personal story.
+The logo and name of the company are centered around the family's background.
+Twin Creeks is the road the family grew up on and the fiddle represents the owner's other pastime; playing old-time music.
+Old-time music and liquor are a unique pair that adds to Franklin County's rich heritage.